StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

           - stackstate-power-user
         ttl: 24h
 ```

+Follow the steps below to configure StackState to create a bootstrap service token:

 1. In `authentication.yaml` - add the bootstrap token:
    * **token** - The token that will be created on (initial) start of StackState.